vsd-dev/grpc-hello-world/README.md

 ### Prerequisites

-Make sure you have the following installed on your system:
+Ensure you have the following installed on your system:

 - CMake 3.16 or higher
 - gRPC and Protocol Buffers libraries
+- OpenCV library for image processing
 - C++ Compiler (g++ or clang)
 - `protoc` (Protocol Buffers compiler)